zixuansunnydeng/stock-analysis/README.md

 1. **Real-time Data Integration**: Incorporate real-time market data feeds
 2. **Machine Learning Models**: Implement predictive models for market trends
 3. **Advanced Analytics**: Add technical indicators and sentiment analysis
-4. **Enhanced Visualization**: Create more interactive and customizable dashboards
+4. **Enhanced Visualization**: Create more interactive and customizable dashboards in an App.
 5. **CI/CD Pipeline**: Implement automated testing and deployment
+6. **Data**: Change to a more recent dataset that updates daily.

 ## Troubleshooting